dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

 - Module 4.
-- Let's start with the following:
+Let's start by working our way through the following readings:
     - Fundamentals Of Global Strategy 5: Target Markets And Modes Of Entry
     - Sugiura, H. (1990) 'How Honda localizes its global strategy', MIT Sloan Management Review, 32(1)
     - Collis, D. (2011) 'Should you have a global strategy?', MIT Sloan Management Review 53(1).